-4. Proof of Ownership can be registration papers or Bill of Sale.
+- 4. Proof of Ownership can be registration papers or Bill of Sale.
 In the case of a grade horse, a notarized letter from a veterinarian or other professional that has worked with the horse and 4-H'er is acceptable.
-Coggins papers will not be accepted as Proof of Ownership.

-5. Certification of the above is the responsibility of 4-H member, parent/legal guardian & County Extension Agent/ staff.

-6. In the case of a leased horse, the completed Lease Agreement must accompany Intent to Show form.
+Coggins papers will not be accepted as Proof of Ownership. - 5.
+Certification of the above is the responsibility of 4-H member, parent/legal guardian & County Extension Agent/ staff. - 6.
+In the case of a leased horse, the completed Lease Agreement must accompany Intent to Show form.

-7. The show committee reserves the right to interview 4-H'ers and their families who are leasing horses to discuss the terms and conditions of the lease as well as proper management.

-8. A horse may be carried as a project animal by more than one member of the family and shown by more than one member of the family provided they are in two different age groups.
+- 7. The show committee reserves the right to interview 4-H'ers and their families who are leasing horses to discuss the terms and conditions of the lease as well as proper management. - 8.
+A horse may be carried as a project animal by more than one member of the family and shown by more than one member of the family provided they are in two different age groups.
 For example, a seventh grade 4-H'er could show the horse in Junior events and a ninth-grade family member could show the same horse in Senior classes.
 If both are Juniors, they may not compete on the same horse.
+If both are Seniors, they may not compete on the same horse.